All Triangle Yoga Instructors are available for private

 Rebecca Drake, Vinyasa Flow Teacher and YogaWorks certified, began practicing yoga while attending the American Dance Festival in 1999.
 Rebecca has had the privilege of studying with many master teachers, and has been deeply influenced by Sarah Powers, Shiva Rea, Andrey Lappa, and Tracy Bogart.
 She is committed to everyone in her classes, and aspires to create a safe and supportive environment for her students.
 She has a sweet sense of humor, and encourages a playful approach to practice, while gently and lovingly challenging her students.

 Rebecca was the first Aerial Dance and Aerial Yoga teacher in North Carolina, and continues to teach Aerial fabric techniques to students of all levels at Triangle Yoga.
 She specializes in Aerial Dance choreography, having had her work performed by varied artists such as Archipelago Theatre, Playmakers Repertory Company, and the Carolina Friends School dance program.
-She also has performed at the NC Museum of Art, Fletcher Opera Theater, and National Music Festivals.
+She has als performed at the NC Museum of Art, Fletcher Opera Theater, National Music Festivals and runs the first Aerial Yoga Teacher Training Program in North Carolina.

 Dara Fort's first yoga class brought new-found physical and mental awakenings for her.
 Being a competetive gymnast and dancer for years, yoga was a refreshingly non-competitive way to feed her body while nurtring her soul.
 She found a sense of balance between having always pushed her edge and learning to be where she was in a moment.
 Through this balance Dara began to realize yoga's ripple effect within herself and within her community.
 Her relationships became stronger, her grip on life was softer and her appreciation for the connectedness of the universe was finally realized.
 After a year of practice Dara decided she wanted to teach.
 She wanted to spread the word, to share the gifts of this practice that others may not have experienced.
 Erich Shiffmann was one of her first inspirations to teach and take her personal practice further.
 She became a certified Level 1 and Level 2 Yoga Instructor and continued her education by attending classes and workshops.
 Over the next few years Dara's life and learning was enriched further by teacher trainings and the births of her daughters.
 Dara's favorite "gurus" are David Swenson, Beryl Bender Birch, Ana Forrest, and Seane Corn.
 Over the last nine years of teaching, Dara has learned more about life and people through the giving and recieving of this practice than any book, teacher or formal education could ever provide.
 It has been a strong, continuous thread that has weaved itself into her life and connected her to others...and for this, she is thankful for yoga.
 Email Dara